 Milford is a somewhat small village located in the state of Michigan.
-With a population of 6,472 people and five constituent neighborhoods, Milford is the 171st largest community in Michigan.
+With a population of 6,520 people and four constituent neighborhoods, Milford is the 161st largest community in Michigan.

 Milford real estate is some of the most expensive in Michigan, although Milford house values don't compare to the most expensive real estate in the U.S.

-Milford is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Milford is a village of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Milford who work in office and administrative support (12.89%), management occupations (12.59%), and sales jobs (12.20%).
+Milford is a decidedly white-collar village, with fully 88.16% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Milford is a village of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Milford who work in sales jobs (15.11%), management occupations (13.54%), and office and administrative support (10.02%).

 The people who call Milford home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Milford residents report their race to be White, followed by Native American.
-Important ancestries of people in Milford include Irish, English, Polish, and Italian.
+The greatest number of Milford residents report their race to be White, followed by Asian.
+Important ancestries of people in Milford include German, Irish, Polish, English, and Italian.

 The most common language spoken in Milford is English.
-Other important languages spoken here include Slavic languages and Spanish.
+Other important languages spoken here include Polish and Italian.